Our application process is completed in 5 simple steps!

-Shortly after the application deadline the online booking will open for our Advice and Guidance Meetings.
+Shortly after the application deadline, our online booking system will open for applicants to book their meeting.

-Advice and Guidance meetings are informal, 30-minute sessions taking place throughout the Spring and Summer terms.
-Your meeting will be held via video call, a member of our friendly staff will discuss your future career plans, your reasons for choosing your programme of study and find out more about you as an individual.
+Our Advice and Guidance Meetings are informal, 20-minute sessions taking place throughout the Spring and Summer terms.
+Your meeting will be held via video call, during which a member of our friendly staff will discuss your future career plans, your reasons for choosing your programme of study and find out more about you as an individual.
 Parents and Carers are encouraged to attend your meeting with you.

 Step 4: Offer to study

-Shortly after your Advice and Guidance Meeting, your interviewer will update your MyLongRoad application account with your chosen courses and conditional offer.
-You will be sent a confirmation email detailing your conditional offer, once you have received this confirmation email you need to log in to your MyLongRoad account to accept the offer.
+Once you have attended your Advice and Guidance Meeting, your interviewer will update your Admissions+ application account with your agreed courses and Conditional Offer.
+You will be sent an email informing you of the update to your application, after which you need to log in to your Admissions+ account to accept the offer.

-Accepting your offer to study does not confirm your place as a Long Road student, however, it does mean you will be invited to our Welcome Days in the summer term.
+Accepting your offer to study does not confirm your enrolment as a Long Road student.
+However, it does hold your place for you and means you will be invited to our Welcome Days in the summer term.

-Please note: applicants can accept and hold offers from multiple colleges before making their final decision on GCSE results day.
+Please note: You can accept and hold offers from multiple post-16 providers before making your final decision on Results Day.

 Step 5: Welcome Days

-If you accept your offer to study you will be invited to one of our Welcome Days.
+If you accept your offer of study, you will be invited to one of our Welcome Days.

 Our Welcome Days are designed to give you a first-hand experience of life as a Long Road student.
 You will spend the day in timetabled lessons, trying out the subjects you have applied to study with us.
 This also gives you the opportunity to meet your potential classmates and teachers.